ishmeen-11/EDAV-Project/README.md

 ### Research Questions

-1.⁠ ⁠*Temporal Trends*: How have extreme heat events evolved across U.S. regions from 2000 to 2023?
+1. *Temporal Trends*: How have extreme heat events evolved across U.S. regions from 2000 to 2023?

-2.⁠ ⁠*Health Impact*: Is there a measurable relationship between heat events and adverse health outcomes?
+2. *Health Impact*: Is there a measurable relationship between heat events and adverse health outcomes?

-3.⁠ ⁠*Vulnerable Populations*: Which age groups and demographic groups face the highest risk from extreme heat?
+3. *Vulnerable Populations*: Which age groups and demographic groups face the highest risk from extreme heat?

 ---
 ## 📊 Datasets